witnet/documentation/docs/tutorials/bitcoin-price-feed/fine-tuning.md

   resolving the request.
 - `.setFees()` specifies how much you want to pay for rewarding each of the Witnet nodes implicated in resolving the request.
-- `.schedule()` schedules the request to be resolved in a particular date and time in the future.
+- `.setCollateral()` establishes how much collateral do witnessing nodes need to stake in order to participate in resolving this request.

 ### Set the quorum